E-mail

 WebOfScience

-I am a CNRS researcher (chargé de recherche) in the POEMS team (CNRS, Inria, ENSTA Paris, UMR 7231) at ENSTA Paris (Palaiseau, France), member of the Institut Polytechnique de Paris, since October 2016.
-Before, I have been a Postdoctoral Researcher at the Université catholique de Louvain (Belgium), Rice University (Houston, TX, USA) and VirginiaTech (Blacksburg, VA, USA).
-I obtained my PhD at the Université de Liège (Belgium) in 2013.
+I am a CNRS researcher (chargé de recherche) in the POEMS laboratory (CNRS, Inria, ENSTA) and the Applied Mathematics Department of ENSTA at Palaiseau (France) since October 2016.
+Previously, I have been a postdoctoral researcher at UCLouvain (Belgium), Rice University (USA) and VirginiaTech (USA).
+I received my PhD from ULiège (Belgium) in 2013 and my HDR from IP Paris (France) in 2024.

 Research interests: